carloscasalar/kata-football/README.md

 ### Alternate install

-If you don't want to install php in your system you can install with this command:
+If you don't want to install php in your system you can install this project with this command:

     docker run --rm -v /YOUR/LOCAL/PROJECTS/DIR:/opt -w /opt shippingdocker/php-composer:latest composer create-project carloscasalar/kata-football kata-football